friedbrice/friedbrice.github.io/_posts/2015-01-29-drinking-clue.md

 - games
 ---

-My good friends, REDACTED and Alex, a few others, and I one night came up with some house rules for the board game [Clue](http://en.wikipedia.org/wiki/Cluedo).
+My good friends, Steven and Alex, a few others, and I one night came up with some house rules for the board game [Clue](http://en.wikipedia.org/wiki/Cluedo).